pgeu/pgeu-system/docs/confreg/skinning.md

 # Cards <a name="cards"></a>

-Cards are (small?) imagse published in SVG and PNG format that can be referenced for example to generate automatic images when links are posted to Twitter or other social networks.
+Cards are (small?) images published in SVG and PNG format that can be referenced for example to generate automatic images when links are posted to Twitter or other social networks.
 Cards are generated for speakers and sessions.